The “Lean Startup” Movement: The Big-Bang vs. Start-Small Approaches to Going into the Future

 By Jay Rao

 These days, the Lean Startup Movement is in full swing, largely thanks to the momentum of important books such as The Startup Owner’s Manual by Steve Blank and The Lean Startup by Eric Ries.
-The tomes popularize correct, useful, and powerful concepts that have been successfully practiced by select firms in certain industries for decades.
+The tomes popularize useful and powerful concepts that have been successfully practiced by select firms for decades.

 However, to get started understanding and teaching these concepts, it’s important to distinguish “Lean” and “Lean Startup.”
 The concepts, tools, and principles of Lean (quality, tqm and six-sigma) and Kaizen are very important for “incremental innovation.”
 The methods and techniques of Lean are as applicable on the revenue and customer side as they are for the cost and efficiency side.
 This approach is structured, analytical, and step by step.